jss367/jss367.github.io/_posts/2017-02-01-Linux-Tips.md

 * TOC
 {:toc}

-## Permissions
+## Permissions and Ownership

 Permissions are something that often get in the way for new users but are simple to fix.
-You need to use the `chown` command and you'll probably need to `sudo` with it.
+To see the permissions, you can type `ls -l`.
+This shows you the file type ("d" for directory, "-" for file), owner, group, and other permissions.
+After that you'll see the ownership.
+If you're having permission error when accessing a file, you may need to change the ownership.
+To do so you need to use the `chown` command and you'll probably need to `sudo` with it.
 It follows a format like this:

 ```
 chown {user} {file}